m-deluca/conflict-example-f23/README.md

-This is a repo for demoing how to solve a merge conflict when it occurs with your partner or teammates.
+This is a repo to show how to solve a merge conflict when it occurs with your partner or teammates.
+Sometimes Github will automatically solve the issue, other times it cannot.

-Merge conflicts are common and part of working with GitHub.
+Merge conflicts are a very common and part of working with GitHub.
 Do not fear the conflicts.